rudikershaw/git-build-hook/README.md

 ## Key Features

-* Install client side git hooks for the project using Maven.
+* Install client side (local) git hooks for the project using Maven.
 * Fail the build if your project is not being managed by Git.
 * Use with Maven archetypes to initialise Git repository with the first build.